AhmedAshraf4/deepLearningSpecialization/README.md

 ## Repository Structure

 The repository is organized into folders, with each folder corresponding to a specific course in the specialization.
 Inside each course folder, you will find the assignments and their respective solution files.

+├── Course 1 - Neural Networks and Deep Learning
+│ ├── Assignment 1
+│ ├── Assignment 2
+│ ├── ...
+├── Course 2 - Improving Deep Neural Networks
+│ ├── Assignment 1
+│ ├── Assignment 2
+│ ├── ...
+├── ...

+## Usage

+Feel free to explore the assignments and solutions for each course.
+If you are also taking the Deep Learning Specialization and working on these assignments, please keep in mind that **copying or submitting these solutions as your own is a violation of the course's Honor Code**.
+The solutions are provided here for reference and learning purposes only.

+## Acknowledgments

+I would like to express my gratitude to Andrew Ng and the deeplearning.ai team for creating this excellent Deep Learning Specialization.
+The assignments have been a valuable learning experience, and I highly recommend taking the course to anyone interested in deep learning.

+## License

+This repository is licensed under the [MIT License](LICENSE).